Living Learning Program

 - You need to be an active member of the community who positively contributes to the growth and support of your peers.

-Are you interested in discovering your leadership philosophy while living in residence?
+Are you interested in discovering your capacity as a leader while living in residence?

 Are you passionate about developing your interpersonal skills and ability to work with people?